stanRepo/web-app-from-scratch-2021/README.md

-# Web App From Scratch 2021
+# X Value

 Link to live version: https://wafs2021.netlify.app/

-The purpose of this repo is to create a watchlist for cryptocurrency.
+The purpose of this repo is to create an SPA list of cryptocurrency.
 With overviews of different toplists.
 By volume (last 24h) or market cap.
+Also it should include a unique way of displaying the data. which makes it stand out from other 'crypto-list' websites.

 # Index